-• complete their lower division business core requirements prior to their term abroad;
+have completed all lower division business core (LDBC) requirements prior to their term abroad;

-- earn a 2.5 GPA in the lower division business core courses; - be in good academic, financial and disciplinary standing.
+- earn at least a 2.5 Freeman GPA; - maintain good academic, financial and disciplinary standing.

 Students who are on disciplinary probation, academic probation and/or honor board probation during the semester or term in which they intend to study abroad are not eligible to participate in a Tulane study abroad program.
 Approvals are revoked for students who are placed on probation after being approved to study abroad.